The Neponset Watershed contains acres of parks, trails, and waterways for all abilities.

 On the Water

-There are lots of options for swimming, boating, and fishing along the Neponset River, and in local ponds and lakes.
+There are plenty of options for swimming, boating, and fishing in the Neponset Watershed, spanning from the headwaters of the Neponset River to local ponds and all the way to the estuary.

 - Paddling the Neponset Estuary (best at mid to high tide), launching from Milton Landing or DCR Neponset Park in Dorchester